Muhammet252/ne-izlesem-showcase/README.md

 The application's source code is not publicly available.

-This repository is only used to demonstrate the platform, its interface and its main features.
+This repository is used only to demonstrate the platform, its interface and its main features.

 ---

 # 🍿 NE İZLESEM?

-Stop spending time deciding what to watch.
+**Karar vermekle uğraşma.
+NE İZLESEM? senin için seçsin.**

-**Let NE İZLESEM? choose for you.**
+**Stop spending time deciding what to watch.
+Let NE İZLESEM? choose for you.**

 🌐 https://ne-izlesem-web-rzqj.vercel.app